 Going abroad, on holiday or expatriation, is an adventure to be taken seriously.
 Indeed, there is a good chance that the country that welcomes you will have different sanitary conditions than you are used to!
+The health crisis with the Coronavirus outbreak has passed through and you will need to be vaccinated to travel to certain countries and have health insurance abroad.

 So here’s a little guide to leave in peace.